Verschiedene Aufnahmemethoden = unterschiedliche Wirkungen

 Alcohol-based intake (tinctures & sprays)

-Ethanol serves as the carrier medium in cannabis tinctures .
-When dropped under the tongue (sublingual administration), the mucous membrane absorbs the THC directly – bypassing the stomach and liver .
-The effect sets in faster and is easier to dose.
+Ethanol serves as the solvent in cannabis tinctures .
+When administered sublingually (drips placed under the tongue), some of the active ingredient can be absorbed into the bloodstream through the mucous membrane – bypassing the stomach and liver.
+This results in a faster onset of action and often easier dosage control.

-• Disadvantages: Shorter duration of effect, slight burning possible
+• Disadvantages: Shorter duration of effect, burning possible

 • Advantages: Combination of fast and long-lasting effect

-• Typical items: lollipops, gummy bears, CannaLean, sugar cubes
+• Typical items: Gummies, lollipops, syrup, sugar cubes

 Sublingual absorption: The shortcut to the bloodstream